-The projected impacts of climate change across London and the Thames Valley will compound a difficult situation in which our water resources are already stressed and the population is increasing.
-We believe a twin track approach of reducing our greenhouse gas (GHG) emissions (‘mitigation’) combined with managing the unavoidable impacts of climate change on our business (‘adaptation’) is essential if we are to manage the challenges that climate change represents to delivering water and wastewater services.
+The impacts of climate change will compound a difficult situation in which our water resources are already stressed and the population is increasing.
+We believe reducing our greenhouse gas (GHG) emissions and managing the impacts of climate change on our business is essential.
+This approach will help us to manage the challenges that climate change represents to delivering water and wastewater services.

-We believe it is important to set our sights high to help keep global warming below 1.5oc.
-In 2019/20, we made an important pledge to reduce our net carbon emissions from our operations to zero by 2030, underlining our commitment to mitigate climate change twenty years ahead of the recently announced Government target.
+We believe it's important to set our sights high to help keep global warming below 1.5oc.
+In 2019/20, we pledged to reduce our net carbon emissions from our operations to zero by 2030.
+This underlined our commitment to mitigate climate change twenty years ahead of the recently announced Government target.
 And we don’t want to stop there – we’re committed to going beyond net zero by 2040.

 We’ve already beaten our original target, to reduce our greenhouse gas emissions (scope 1 and 2) by 34% by 2020 compared to 1990 levels.
 We went way beyond that target with a 70% reduction in our net emissions and a 41% reduction in our gross emissions by March 2020.